multiversx/mx-docs/docs/wallet/wallet-extension.md

 ### Set up Maiar DeFi wallet
 * Once it has been successfully installed, click on the extension to get started.
-* You will be served two options: you can either *Create new wallet* or *Import existing wallet.*
+* You will be presented with two options: you can either *Create new wallet* or *Import existing wallet.*

 ![maiar-defi-example-welcomepage](/wallet/wallet-extension/wallet_extension_step4.png)